 A current Berklee student, Esperanza Delgado and her band joined us all the way from the historic Los Jardines del Alcazar, the royal palace gardens in Córdoba, Spain, with music from the Latin Mediterranean coast.

 Band members Micah Nicol B.M. ’20 (guitar), Sofia Chiarandini B.M. ’20 (fiddle), Ariel Wyner B.M. ’19 (mandolin), Trevin Nelson (banjo), and Noah Harrington B.M. ’20 (bass) met and studied together in the American Roots Music Program at Berklee.
 The Ruta Beggars infuse traditional bluegrass and early swing to create a timeless act filled with foot tappin' grooves, intricate vocal harmonies, and fiery, virtuosic instrumentals.

-The evening will include a special musical highlight from renowned singer-songwriter Jackson Browne.
-Inducted into the Rock and Roll Hall of Fame in 2004 and the Songwriters Hall of Fame in 2007, Browne is known for his activism and hit songs “Doctor My Eyes” and “Running on Empty.”'
+The evening included a special musical highlight from renowned singer-songwriter Jackson Browne.
+Inducted into the Rock and Roll Hall of Fame in 2004 and the Songwriters Hall of Fame in 2007, Browne is known for his activism and hit songs “Doctor My Eyes” and “Running on Empty.”

-We will end on a high note with Steve Winwood '08H.
-A singer-songwriter, legendary vocalist, guitarist, keyboardist, and mandolin player, Winwood is also a producer and Grammy winner who has sold over 50 million records in the course of his five-decade career.
-His top hits include "Higher Love," "Gimme Some Lovin'," and "Back in the High Life Again."
+We ended on a high note with Steve Winwood ’08H.
+A legendary singer-songwriter, vocalist, guitarist, keyboardist, and mandolin player, Winwood is also a producer and Grammy winner who has sold over 50 million records in the course of his five-decade career.
+His top hits include "Higher Love," "Gimme Some Lovin,'" and "Back in the High Life Again."